 Although borrowers have long had the right to raise school-related defenses to repayment, the Department only recently began creating a borrower defense to repayment process.
 The Department issued final rules on November 1, 2016 that were supposed to go into effect July 1, 2017.
-However, an industry trade group sued to delay implementation of these rules.
-The Department subsequently announced a postponement of the July 1 effective date.
-In October 2017, the Department announced another delay.
-Negotiated rulemaking sessions on borrower defense and the gainful employment rule began in November/December 2017.
-In July 2018, the Department issued proposed rules to go into effect July 1, 2019.
-Stay tuned for more information, and check the Department’s website on borrower defense for current information about seeking relief from the Department.
+However, an industry trade group sued to delay the implementation of these rules, leading the Department to announce delays.

 Borrower Defense Application Process

 Unless you fit into one of the categories described below for certain Corinthian or ACI students, since February 2017 the Department has required borrowers to use its borrower defense application form.
 You can complete the online application form or download and complete a fillable PDF application form.
 Information on what to include in your borrower defense application is available on-line and on the application form.

 Borrowers should carefully complete the application form and provide as much accurate and detailed information as possible.
 If borrowers are familiar with any lawsuits that were filed against their school, they should mention it on their application form.
 Although not required, the application form encourages borrowers to submit additional documentation or other evidence such as transcripts, enrollment agreements, and/or school promotional materials.

 Before filling out the borrower defense form, you should review the borrower defense guide the New York Legal Assistance Group (NYLAG) created to assist you in filling out each section of the borrower defense application.
 This guide is for informational purposes only.
 You can download the guide in English and Spanish.
 The Debt Collective has additional information about the borrower defense application process.